lbogdanskiDev/10xdevs-B2Proof/.docs/prd.md

 Title: Client Brief Acceptance
 Description: As a client I want to be able to accept a brief to confirm that I agree with the requirements Acceptance Criteria:
-- "Accept" button visible above brief content
+- "Accept" button visible above brief content (only when status is "sent")
 - Clicking changes status to "Accepted"
 - Status is visible to everyone with access
-- No ability to change status after client acceptance
+- No ability to change status after client acceptance (client cannot change from "accepted" to another status)

+**Clarification:**
+- "No ability to change status after client acceptance" means:
+  - Client cannot change status from 'accepted' to another status (rejected, needs_modification)
+  - Owner CAN still edit brief content, which resets status to 'draft' (invalidates acceptance)
+  - This is intentional - content edits invalidate acceptance, requiring client to review and re-accept
+  - After owner edits accepted brief, status resets to 'draft', and brief must be re-shared for client to accept again

 ### US-010
 Title: Client Brief Rejection